 otherspecifies all user accounts and groups which means all other world.
 While giving privilege to this role be cautious.

-In Linux there are three access modes.
-Access modes specifies the way given user or group access to the file or directory.
+In Linux, there are three access modes.
+Access modes specify the way given user or group access to the file or directory.

 readmode specifies reading file or directory.